 \section{Application 1: Probabilistic Liveness by Submartingales \conf{50}}

-We use the IF/I coincidence results in~\S{}\ref{sec:ip}--\ref{sec:general} to derive a new proof method for probabilistic liveness.
+We use the IF/I coincidence results in~\S{}\ref{sec:ip}--\ref{sec:general} to derive a new proof method for probabilistic liveness---more concretely, we derive the method as an instance of Thm.~\ref{thm:general1}.
 Liveness properties are usually witnessed by \emph{ranking supermartingales}; see e.g.~\cite{TakisakaOUH18,ChakarovS13}.
 Restricting to finite trees, we show that probabilistic liveness can also be witnessed by an invariant-like \emph{sub}martingale (as opposed to \emph{super}martingale) notion.

 Here is the class of probabilistic systems that we analyze.
 It is restricted for the simplicity of presentation; accommodating more expressive formalisms is easy by changing a functor. \begin{mydefinition}[finite probabilistic binary tree] A \emph{finite probabilistic binary tree} is a finite binary tree such that \begin{itemize} \item each internal node $n$ is labeled with either $\ok$ or $\notok$; and \item each edge is labeled with a real number $p\in [0,1]$, in such a way that two outgoing edge-labels sum to $1$.
-See~(\ref{eq:probBinTree}). \end{itemize} \end{mydefinition}
+See~(\ref{eq:probBinTree}).